jewettaij/jacobi_pd/README.md

 No linking is necessary.
 This is a header-only library.

-# Development Status: *alpha*
+# Development Status: *beta*

-As of 2020-1-29, basic functionality appears to be working.
+As of 2020-1-30, the eigensolver is working efficiently with a wide range of matrix sizes, eigenvalue magnitudes, and degeneracies.
 More testing is needed including tests for copy constructors, memory leaks and profiling.
+It is unlikely, but possible that the API might change slightly.
-The API might change slightly, but existing code built using it should still work.
+If that happens, existing code built using this library should still work.

 ## License